ndp/csster/README.markdown

 * nesting to DRY up stylesheets
 * color functions like <code>darken</code> and <code>saturate</code>
 * built-in macros for common CSS idioms like *clearfix*, *rounded corners*, *drop shadows*.
+* extension points for custom behavior or cross-browser support.
 * and all the plain old Javascript behavior: functions, data structures, looping, Math operations, etc.